LOOK: Madonna and Child by Gracie Morbitzer

 Jesus, wrapped in a starry blanket and donning a cruciform halo, playfully touches Mom’s nose, crinkling his face as he giggles with delight.

 The yellow acrylic background recalls the gold leafing of icons, used to suggest the transfiguring light of God.
-Morbitzer also uses the traditional Greek shorthand names for the Mother of God (MP OY) and Jesus Christ (IC XC).
+Morbitzer also uses the traditional Greek abbreviations for the Mother of God (MP OY) and Jesus Christ (IC XC).

 This image can be purchased as a 5 × 7-inch print at The Modern Saints Etsy shop.